burgerga/INTOXICOM_Workshop_1/paper/paper.md

 # Introduction

-This document reports on the first INTOXICOM Implementation Study workshop series [@citesAsEvidence:INTOXICOM], held in Utrecht on May 28 and 29 2024 [@citesAsEvidence:Aanmelder].
+This document reports on the first workshop held by the ELIXIR Toxicology Community [@citesAsRecommendedReading:Martens2023ELIXIR] as part of the
+INTOXICOM Implementation Study workshop series [@citesAsEvidence:INTOXICOM], held in Utrecht on May 28 and 29 2024 [@citesAsEvidence:Aanmelder].
 The topic of the meeting was the FAIRification of toxicological research output, including how ELIXIR resources may be able to help here.
 The meeting was organized by a team